apereo/cas/docs/cas-server-documentation/ticketing/Memcached-Ticket-Registry.md

 ## High Availability Considerations

 Memcached does not provide for replication by design, but the client is tolerant to node failures with `failureMode="Redistribute"`.
-In this mode a write failure will simply cause the client to flag the node as failed and remove it from the set of available nodes.
+In this mode a write failure will cause the client to flag the node as failed and remove it from the set of available nodes.
 It subsequently recomputes the node location function with the reduced node set to find a new node on which to store the key.
 If the node location function selects the same node, which is likely for the _CONSISTENT_ strategy, a backup node will be computed.
 The value is written to and read from